 Our desire to interrogate power directs us to be more deliberate about questioning who, when, how, and to what end power is used in writing instruction, writing programs, and educational institutions more broadly.
-At times, our response may be troubled by an urge to relinquish power to resist oppression, a desire that was explicitly expressed in a workshop we co-led recently.
-But we neither think relinquishing power is the only choice we have to pursue racial justice, though the urge to do so is understandable, nor is it necessarily useful or inherently altruistic.
+At times, our response may be troubled by an urge to relinquish power to resist oppression; however, we neither think relinquishing power is the only choice we have to pursue racial justice (though the urge to do so is understandable), nor is it necessarily useful or inherently altruistic.
 We can, alternatively, choose to use power with one another and for the pursuit of racial justice.
-As power over is relational (a relation of domination), so is power with relational, thriving when people together are willing to: (1) resist the urge to speak for others; (2) embrace the duty to listen to claims of grievance, even when under-vocalized; and (3) embrace respons(i/a)bility.
+As power over is relational (a relation of domination), so is power with relational, thriving when people together are willing to: (1) resist the urge to speak for others; (2) embrace the duty to listen to claims of grievance, even when un(der)vocalized; and (3) embrace respons(i/a)bility.

 First, power over can be interrogated as we resist the urge to speak for.
-We invoke here Linda Alcoff's (1991-1992) recognition of the very fine line between advocacy and totalizing (reducing and misrepresenting) the experiences of others even as we attempt to be allies.
-What makes us cross over that line-whether we trip and reproduce what we are against or whether we enable a discourse of testifying and solidarity?
-Alcoff offers a four-dimensional reflective process.
-The process can start by at best resisting and at least interrogating the desire to speak for others.
+We invoke here Alcoff's (1991-1992) recognition of the very fine line between advocacy and totalizing (reducing and misrepresenting) the experiences of others even as we attempt to be allies.
+What makes us cross that line-tripping, reproducing, and preventing a discourse of testifying and solidarity?
+Alcoff offers a reflective process that can start by at best resisting and at least interrogating the desire to speak for others.

 Second, it is almost impossible to resist the urge to speak without embracing the duty to listen.
 This begs the question: How can we listen better and ask others to listen better so we don't need the "proxy speaker" or the "sponsor"?
-Rhetorical listening has been addressed well in the literature (e.g., Ratcliffe, 2005), asking us to interrogate our assumptions about who has the right to tell and what accounts or interests impede us from recognizing this right.
+Rhetorical listening has been addressed well in the literature (e.g., Glenn & Ratcliffe, 2011; Kelley, 1998; Oleksiak, 2014; Ratcliffe, 2005;), asking us to interrogate our assumptions about who has the right to tell and what accounts or interests impede us from recognizing this right.
 Rhetorical listening invites questions like: Who has the right to tell and to testify?
 How do we signal a commitment to listen when others' testify and seek to be heard?
 What is the impact of not telling and not listening?
-But if the process of interrogating power starts with this model of critical examination, it goes deeper and becomes more demanding when we, as Alcoff states, examine our positions and the tacit ideological discourses that define how we know, feel, be, and-we would like to add here-listen.
+If the process of interrogating power starts with this model of critical examination, it goes deeper and becomes more demanding when we, as Alcoff suggests we do, examine our positions and the tacit ideological discourses that define how we know, feel, be, and-we would like to add here-listen.
 Alcoff (1991-1992) recommends, therefore, a serious analysis of our standpoint and context, an openness to critique and accountability, and an attentiveness to consequences of our privileges and the affordances of our positions.
 All enable listening.